Who should take a CPOE Evaluation Tool?

 What is the CPOE Evaluation Tool?

 The CPOE Evaluation Tool was designed by medication safety experts and researchers at Brigham and Women's Hospital and the University of Utah to test the ability of inpatient CPOE systems to alert prescribers to common, serious medication errors.
-In addition, the Tool was designed to help hospital's improve on their use of clinical decision support to reduce adverse drug events and improve medication safety.
-The Tool was first included on the Leapfrog Hospital Survey in 2008.
+In addition, the Tool was designed to help hospitals improve on their use of clinical decision support to reduce adverse drug events and improve medication safety.
+The Tool was first included in the Leapfrog Hospital Survey in 2008.
 This is the third release of the tool (version 3.0) and includes updates to test patients and orders, as well as an updated user interface and time limits.

 The CPOE Evaluation Tool includes both a Sample Test and an Adult Inpatient Test.
 All hospitals are urged to complete the Sample Test prior to the Adult Inpatient Test.
 Only a hospital's score on the Adult Inpatient Test is used to determine their overall performance on Leapfrog's CPOE Standard.

 The timed test provides users with a set of test patients, along with a corresponding set of test medication orders, that users enter into their hospital’s CPOE and related clinical systems.
-Those conducting the test record the advice or information they received, if any, from their hospital’s CPOE system onto an observation sheet, and then record then complete an online answer sheet.
+Those conducting the test record the advice or information they received, if any, from their hospital’s CPOE system onto an observation sheet, and then record and complete an online answer sheet.
 Users receive immediate scoring and feedback summarizing the results of the test.
-The Tool includes several order checking categories including drug:drug interaction, drug:allergy interactions, therapeutic duplications, single and daily dose limits, and others.
+The Tool includes several order checking categories including drug-drug interaction, drug-allergy interactions, therapeutic duplications, single and daily dose limits, and others.
 More information about the order checking categories included in the CPOE Evaluation Tool is available in the CPOE Evaluation Tool Scoring document.

 How Do I Access CPOE Evaluation Tool?